rosenschmidt/RepResAssignment2/assignment2.md

 my own added variable.
 As we recall from the prior classes, we can add a column to a data frame merly by naming it.
 We'll do this to event_types first to see how it looks.

+NOTE that the way that I do this, order *might* matter, in that for example I am only filling in the EDITED field if it was not previously filled in.
+Thus words like WIND, RAIN, etc which might appear multiply in descriptions, are sort of picked out in the order that I manually determined as I did these sequentially.
+Your mileage may vary.
+(However, as we find below, the results are so clear that for this level of analysis, it doesn't matter that much how we group them, as long as our grouping is sensible.)

 ```r